RedPRL/cooltt/README.md

  - A command to normalize an expression `normalize TERM at TYPE`

 Unlike in the paper, names instead of indices are used for the surface syntax.
-The following are the valid expressions in funtt.
+The following are the valid expressions in cooltt.

 ``` ocaml
      (* Let bindings *)